jsiegenthaler/homebridge-samsungtvht/README.md

 All remote control buttons are fully configurable and can send any [key code](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Key-Codes).

+The following keys are available in the **Apple TV Remote** as of iOS 17, but they cannot be used 8they remain disabled):

+* Mute
+* Power

 ## Accessory Supported Functions
 ### Power
 You can turn the device power on via HDMI-CEC, and off via remote control commands.
 Current power state is detected by pinging the device.
 See the [Power Control](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Power-Control) wiki page for full details.